A Quick History of Wedding Rings: From Ancient Egypt to the Modern Day

 Wedding ring traditions and trends have changed in many ways throughout the centuries.
 Ancient Greece and Rome offer some of the earliest examples of wedding rings being worn in the western world.
 At first, wedding rings in ancient Greece and Rome were made of leather, ivory or bone.
-Metal rings eventually became popular in Rome, with the most common metal being iron.
+Metal rings eventually became popular with the ancient Romans, with the most common metal being iron.
 Gold and silver wedding rings were typically worn only by the very wealthy.

 Over the next hundred years, there were many trends in the history of wedding rings.
 Fede rings were popular in Europe for centuries, rising to prominence especially in the 1100s.
-These rings were typified by a design with interlocking hands, and often had intricate designs.
+These rings were typified by a design with two hands clasped, and often had intricate designs.
 Today, the Irish Claddagh ring, which includes two hands holding a heart with a crown, is one of the last remaining examples of the fede ring.

 During the 16th and 17th centuries, gimmel rings also became popular.
-These consisted of two interlocking bands, which would be separated throughout the engagement, with one half worn by the bride and the other half by the groom.
+These consisted of two interlocking bands, which would be separated throughout the engagement.
+One half of the ring is worn by the bride and the other half by the groom.
 At the wedding ceremony, the two bands would be reunited, and worn from then on by the wife.

 Wedding Rings Today

 Today's engagement and wedding rings share a lot with their predecessors but have some differences, both in appearance and in their meaning.
 For example, it wasn't until the 20th century that men wore wedding rings along with their brides.
 Up until that point, it was usually only the women who wore rings.